su2code/su2code.github.io/_tutorials/design_features/Unsteady_Shape_Opt_NACA0012.md

 ## Tutorial ##

 The following tutorial will walk you through the steps required when performing a shape optimization of the  NACA0012  airfoil using SU2.
-The tutorial will also address procedures for both serial and parallel computations.
+The tutorial will also address procedures for parallel computations.
 To this end, it is assumed you have already obtained and compiled SU2_CFD and its adjoint capabilities.
 If you have yet to complete these requirements, please see the [Download](/docs/Download/) and [Installation](/docs/Installation/) pages.